MihaiDavid05/Mask-to-COCO-JSON/README.md

                --cats []
 ```

-The exporter will create an `annotations` directory with 2 JSON files, one for `train` and one for `val`, exactly like in COCO format.
+The exporter will create an `annotations` directory with 2 JSON files, one for `train` and one for `val`, exactly like in COCO format:
 ```
 ├───data
 │   └───<YOUR_DATASET>